 *Motorcycles/scooters are subject to the same regulations as other motor vehicles, and may not be driven on the sidewalk or grass.

-Any student who leaves campus before the current year ends may obtain a partial refund by returning the sticker to the Parking Coordinator.
+Any student who leaves campus before the current year ends may obtain a partial refund by returning the sticker to the Parking Office.
 Students who change vehicles during the school year must register the new vehicle.
 There is no charge for the new permit.

 Loss of Parking Privileges

-Receipt of ten (10) during one academic year will result in the loss of parking privileges until the following Fall semester, and the Student Development Office will be informed of this action.
+Receipt of ten (10) tickets during one academic year will result in the loss of parking privileges until the following Fall semester.

-If a total of fifteen (15) tickets are acquired, the student will also forfeit the privilege of parking on campus the following academic year and may jeopardize his or her continued enrollment at Wheaton College.
+If a total of fifteen (15) tickets are received, the student will also forfeit the privilege of parking on campus the following academic year.

-Questions, suggestions, and proposals may also be submitted to any member of the Parking Committee.
-Administration of the parking program at Wheaton College is directed by the Wheaton College Parking Committee, a committee commissioned by the Senior Administrative Cabinet and comprised of representatives from the Faculty, Staff, Student Government, Graduate Student Council, and Student Development.
+Interpretation and enforcement of Wheaton College parking regulations is a directive of the Parking Committee which is comprised of representatives from the Faculty, Staff, Student Government, Graduate Student Council, and Student Development.
 Throughout the year, the Parking Committee reviews current policies and creates new policies as needed.